MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-to-set-up-shipping-agents.md

 ---
-title: How to Set Up Shipping Agents | Microsoft Docs
+title: How to Set Up Shipping Agents
-description: You can set up a code for each of your shipping agents and enter information about them.
+description: Learn how to set up a code for each of your shipping agents and enter descriptive information about each of them and the services they provide.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2019
+ms.date: 06/23/2021
-ms.author: sgroespe
+ms.author: edupont
-ms.openlocfilehash: e1f6af964dad89a8a311f315f8885aaa94b92427
+ms.openlocfilehash: b4ec7a008c58256a8b7a351d8ee6890ad43fb00a
-ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 04/29/2019
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "1252351"
+ms.locfileid: "8136984"
 ---
 # <a name="set-up-shipping-agents"></a>Set Up Shipping Agents
 You can set up a code for each of your shipping agents and enter information about them.